-My vocals tend to be kinda high and nasally.
+My vocal type is in the Low Tenor / High Baritone range, kinda high and nasally.
 But, I give it a little growl on the low end.
-Sometimes, I will incorporate growls, crooning, screeching, gurgling, whispering, screams, babbling, electronic effects, and very heavy post-production.
-It gives it more variety and covers-up my natural voice a little bit, which I’ve never liked very much.
+Sometimes, I will incorporate wordless vocalization, mouth sounds, crooning, screeching, gurgling, whispering, screams, babbling, and electronic effects.
+It gives it more variety and masks my natural voice a little bit, which I’ve never liked very much.

 My guitar / bass playing skills are, pretty good, not virtuoso… but still, pretty good.
-My techniques aren’t meant to show off technically and both are kind of similar; mixing tapping, finger-picking, flamenco-like strumming, whammy bar bends, and slapping (sparingly, as an accent).
-I typically use a pick, though.
+Both are pretty similar.
+My techniques aren’t meant for showing off, just to be used as an accent.
 I believe that I’m a better bassist than a guitarist and a better composer than a musician.

-I used to tape our jam sessions in their entirety, take that material home, and edit it into a foundation for songs.
-I’m not such a great improviser, though, especially with multiple people in the room.
-I prefer composing, instead.
-It is probably better if I record things alone, give it to others, let them pick out what they like, add their parts to it, and vice-versa.
+I used to tape our band’s jam sessions in their entirety, take that material home, then edit it into a foundation for songs.
+I’m not such a great improviser when multiple people are in the room, unless it is chaotic noise.
+I prefer composing alone, instead.
+It is probably better if I record things by myself, give it to others, let them pick out what they like, add their parts to it, and vice-versa.

 I visualize music as abstract sounds, in waves, shapes and colors… like a rainbow oscilloscope.
 Tape editing / manipulation is often used as a compositional tool.
 Sheet music feels a little too rigid to me.
-I will sometimes score parts out on paper where I think it is appropriate.
+I will sometimes score parts out on paper where I think it is appropriate, like on percussion instruments.
 Sometimes, I’ll jam riffs onto demos and pick out the best ones later.
 Sometimes, I’ll sing everything a capella, bang on junk, make noises, and interpret it later.
 On rare occasions, I’ve had entire songs pop into my head while I scramble to get it recorded before I forget.

 “Thinking too much can ruin a good time” – D. Boon (Minutemen)